A keto-friendly Cauliflower Potato Salad made with steamed cauliflower and homemade garlic yogurt sauce for a light side dish to your summer BBQ.

 - Dill pickles

 - Greek Yogurt or sour cream or dairy-free coconut yogurt.
+Learn why Greek yogurt is keto-friendly.

 - Mayonnaise – avocado oil mayonnaise is my favorite choice.
 It contains healthy fat and tastes delicious, adding a rich texture to the sauce.
 You can also use olive oil mayonnaise.